 We also study how signaling through the MEN occurs.
 We find that it is mediated by an unusual two-step process (i.e. Rock et al., 2013).
 The MEN kinase Cdc15 first phosphorylates the scaffold Nud1.
 This creates a phospho-docking site on Nud1, which the effector kinase complex Dbf2-Mob1 binds to via a novel phosphoserine/threonine binding domain, in order to be activated by Cdc15.
 This novel mechanism of Hippo pathway activation has important implications for signal transmission through kinase cascades and might well represent a general principle in scaffold-assisted signaling.

-The effects of aneuploidy on cell proliferation
+The consequences of aneuploidy on cell physiology and its disease impact.

 Chan LY, Amon A. (2010).
 Spindle Position Is Coordinated with Cell-Cycle Progression through Establishment of Mitotic Exit-Activating and -Inhibitory Zones.
 Mol Cell 39, 444-454.